HenriqueCSJ/CompChem2021/README.md

 # CompChem 2021 - Universidade Federal Fluminense
 ---
-This repository was buld to help you get **[NCIPLOT 4]([juliacontrerasgarcia/nciplot: Program for revealing non-covalent interactions (github.com)](https://github.com/juliacontrerasgarcia/nciplot))** running on your Windows computer as a requirement for Professor Julia Contreras-García's mini-course.
+This repository was buld to help you get **[NCIPLOT 4]([juliacontrerasgarcia/nciplot: Program for revealing non-covalent interactions (github.com)](https://github.com/juliacontrerasgarcia/nciplot))** running on your Windows computer as a requirement for Professor Julia Contreras-García's workshop.
 For that we'll use Cygwin.

 1. Click [HERE]([setup-x86_64.exe (cygwin.com)](https://cygwin.com/setup-x86_64.exe)) to download Cygwin 64 bit. ⚠️ Don't worry, it is not a virus.
 If you receive a complain from Windows just allow it to download anyways. ⚠️